Female Hormone Replacement Therapy

 - Brittle Hair

-When you go to Dr. Pacheco, who is known to be a highly qualified thyroid specialist in the Missoula area, you can ultimately change your life dramatically for the better in a multitude of ways.
+When you go to Dr. Pacheco, who is known to be a highly qualified thyroid specialist, you can ultimately change your life dramatically for the better in a multitude of ways.

 DHEA is a precursor to a lot of other sex hormones and is secreted by your adrenal glands.
 When an individual woman has optimized DHEA levels it has been known to produce a lot of positive results, including reduced visceral fat, increased energy and decreased testosterone levels.